GeeksForGeeks-Hackathon/Meditrek/README.md

     diverse dataset to train the model since the PHI data is confidential.
 The model has to ensure the privacy of the PHI while also creating a shareable representation of the medical text.
 This ensures that the shareable information can be used when required for any research.
-A robust de-identification classifier has to be built to separate the private information from the data that you can publicly access.
+A robust de-identification classifier has to be built to separate the private information from the data that you can publicly access..

    <h4>Websites Functionalities</h4>